tormi/WunderWay/security/roles.md

 <h2>IT Security Officer</h2>
 The nomination of an IT Security Officer (ITSO) is a Mandatory Requirement of the Security Policy Framework.
 Mandatory Requirement 35c describes the role of an ITSO as:
--“responsible for the security of information in electronic form”.
+> “responsible for the security of information in electronic form”.

 The ITSO is responsible for the security of information held in an electronic form.